-Neutrality is a word seldom used to represent Impartiality; however in this day and age the true meaning of neutrality seems to have been lost and the word more often than not is used deflect or hide.
+Neutrality is a word seldom used to represent impartiality; however, in this day and age the true meaning of neutrality seems to have been lost, the word, more often than not, is used to deflect or hide.

-Now days we forget the term “neutral” was used to represent “proper conduct”, “objectivity” ; an ability to adopt an objective stance in order to stablish trust, respect and credibility.
+Nowadays we forget the term “neutral” was used to represent “proper conduct”, “objectivity” an ability to adopt an objective stance in order to stablish trust, respect and credibility.

 The party who claims neutrality should be impartial in his or her views and neutral in his or her relationship towards all parties involved.
-He should psychologically remain outside the conflict situation and have no commitment or connection to either side.
-Neutrality hence requires a strong level head and personality where one does not become bias or judgemental towards another simply due to personal history, or any type of commonalities/differences; being neutral then is easier said than done.
+He should psychologically remain outside the conflict and have no commitment or connection to either side.
+Neutrality requires a strong level head and more so a strong personality; where one does not become bias or judgmental towards another simply due to personal history or any type of commonalities/differences–being neutral then is easier said than done.

-Most of us are shaped in our thinking by our own personal history and life experiences,finding it hard to step out of our own personal bubble in order to be able to fully see both sides of an argument.
-The moment one is incapable of seeing past the differences in personalities or one chooses to directly or “indirectly” pay attention to only one of the parties’ argument; whether it was brought up through direct questioning or indirect gossip; one has lost the ability to be neutral.
+Our thinking is mostly shaped by our own personal history and life experiences, hence most of us find it hard to step out of our own personal bubble in order to fully see both sides of an argument.
+The moment one is incapable of seeing past the differences in personalities or one chooses to directly or indirectly pay attention to only one of the parties’ argument; whether it was brought up through direct questioning or indirect gossip; one has lost the ability to be neutral.

 A truly neutral person lets his actions and words reflect such stance.
-He will not participate in any type of direct or indirect gossip, or having been exposed to such, will have the ability to demonstrate his neutrality by giving the same attention to the other party.
-One can not be part of gossip and claim to be neutral.
-One can not associate with one of the parties while ignoring the other and claim to be neutral.
-Human nature and its psychology would contradict the ignorance of such believe/statement.
+He or she will not participate in any type of direct or indirect gossip or having been exposed to such, will have the ability to demonstrate his neutrality by giving the same attention to the other party.
+One cannot be part of gossip and claim to be neutral.
+One cannot associate with one of the involved parties while ignoring the other and claim to be neutral.
+Human nature and its psychology would contradict the ignorance of such belief.

-It is important to note that neutrality has many meanings and several different understandings, however the term refers to the ability to be objective and detached when dealing with the parties involved and or to give equal time or opportunities to both parties.
-A more detailed definition would be, Neutral people :
+It is important to note neutrality has many meanings and several different understandings, however the term refers to the ability to be objective and detached when dealing with the parties involved and/or to give equal time or opportunities to both parties.
+A more detailed definition of a neutral person would be :

 It should lack a bias toward the parties and or a lack of knowledge of the issue in its entirety.
 One’s actions should reflect one’s words when attempting to use the term “neutral”.

-There is a difference between neutrality and impartiality; the latter being easier to achieve; yet still requires proper mental ability to step out of one’s own shoes and the general pattern of our thinking.
+There is a difference between neutrality and impartiality; the latter being easier to achieve yet still requires proper mental ability to step out of one’s own shoes.

-Impartiality is more concerned with the ability to recognize that although one can feel more in tune with one particular party, one should be capable of being able to recognize and see past the gossip, half truths and hurt attitudes, realizing there are two sides to each story.
-As such an impartial person regardless of personality affinity to one side is capable of seeing both sides of the argument and has the mental self discipline to be able to understand and recognize not only the weaknesses but also the strenghts of the party with whom they do not share an affinity.
-As a result and impartial person never claims to be neutral but rather does not allow gossip and does not contribute to unfair and unbalanced attitudes.
+Impartiality is more concerned with the ability to recognize although one can feel more in-tune with one particular party, the person claiming impartiality should be mature enough to see past gossip, half truths and hurt attitudes or arguments based on generalized opinion; as there are two sides to any story.
+As such an impartial person; regardless of personality affinity to one side or affinity towards a particular argument; is capable of evaluating all sides and has the mental discipline to understand and recognize weaknesses and strengths of every party.
+An impartial person never claims to be neutral.

-Neutrality as explained above then is one of the hardest things to be, specially in this day and age; one should careful not to confuse the term neutral with the term hypocritical.
-It is best when we’ve reached our own limitations to express it rather than to spend countless energy pretending to like or be accepting of those of whom we are not.
-If however we choose to strive to be impartial instead of neutral then we need to make certain our actions are equal with both parties, and not hide behind excuses in order to protect the fact that we lack the personality and strength to directly express our lack of ability to be neutral.
+As explained above, neutrality is one of the hardest things to achieve.
+One should be careful not to use the term neutral or “diplomatic”, when in reality one is acting hypocritical.
+If we have reached our own limitations it is best to say so, rather than to spend countless energy pretending to like or be accepting of those we care nothing for.
+If however we choose to strive to be impartial instead of neutral, then we need to make certain our actions are equal towards all parties without hiding behind excuses–such excuses are usually there to mask the fact we lack the courage to directly express our lack of ability to be neutral.

-It is because neutrality in its accurate definition is something so hard to achieve; as we lack the mental strength for it; that in some cultural contexts, being neutral is associated with being inactive, ineffective, and even cowardly (who could blame them, when once more neutrality has been mixed up with hypocrisy).
+It is because neutrality in its accurate definition is something so hard to achieve; as we lack the mental strength for it; that in some cultural contexts being neutral is associated with being inactive, ineffective and even cowardly (who could blame them, after all neutrality has been mixed up with hypocrisy).

-So for now let us stride to be impartial, and maybe one day we can develop the mental and spiritual attitudes to qualify ourselves capable of being “neutral”.
-Easiest way to get there, say what you mean and mean what you say.
-Do not feel ashamed because you can not accept everyone, it is a natural fact of life that we surround ourselves by those which we are mentally/spiritually ready for.
-To try to walk faster in our spiritual journey of acceptance than we are capable of, will only hinder us.
-Be honest with yourself and with those around you.
-Do not claim neutrality, only to try to secretly try to convince someone else of the other person’s ideas/believes/perceptions.
+So for now let us strive to be impartial and maybe one day we can develop the mental and spiritual attitudes to qualify ourselves capable of being “neutral”.
+Easiest way to get there…say what you mean and mean what you say.
+Do not feel shame because you cannot accept everyone; it is a natural fact of life we surround ourselves with those which we resonate with.
+In order to grow as human beings, we need to open ourselves to concepts different than ours; however, to walk faster in our spiritual journey without doing the inner work, will only hinder us–for that reason it is best to take our time without caging ourselves within a box.
+Be honest with yourself and with those around, do not claim neutrality only to secretly try to convince someone else of your perceptions.

-And to the ones being judged without actual knowledge, remind yourself that whatever criticism which may come your way is only a reflection of what the other person lacks.
-They are in their own spiritual journey and it has nothing to do with you.
-Don’t take comments and behaviours personally when it comes from people who “think” they know you or the events, bur rather remind yourself ‘they don’t you”, so they are only speaking and judging out of their own limitations and/or ignorance.
+To those feeling judged; remind yourself whatever criticisms may come your way is only a reflection of what the ones passing judgement lack, they are in their own spiritual journey and it has nothing to do with you.
+Don’t take comments and behaviors personally when it comes from people who “think” they know you, the events or the reason you believe what you believe; remind yourself they don’t you, as such they are only speaking and judging out of their own limitations and/or ignorance.

-It matters not what others think of you.
-Think about it this way; those who don’t know you will criticize, but remember they will criticize you no matter what.
-Others will see your action as one that is fair, and mature.
-You are not being insulting, neither are you putting yourself in a position to be a yo-yo to anyone; and ultimately with that statement you are teaching others to grow.
+It matters not what others think of you, those who don’t know you and don’t like you will criticize no matter what.
+Others will see your action as one that is fair and mature.
+You are not being insulting neither are you putting yourself in a position to be a yo-yo to anyone; ultimately when you set healthy boundaries, you are teaching others to grow up.